Edited by Jill Wright,

 As a predictor of earnings and success in adulthood, self-esteem or confidence in childhood are a much better guide than exam results.

 This myopia is taking a terrible toll.
-Psychologist Steve Biddulph summed it up very well last year: the stress that we put our young students through to meet high expectations can produce the very opposite - their performance actually drops - and worse, as our team of child and adolescent psychologists can confirm, has led to an alarming decline in their mental health.
+Psychologist Steve Biddulph summed it up very well last year: the stress that we put our young students through to meet high expectations can produce the very opposite - their performance actually drops - and worse, as the team of child and adolescent psychologists can confirm, has led to an alarming decline in their mental health.

 That's why we need to pay attention to a new study by neuroscientists at MIT, Harvard and Brown Universities, released this week, which finally showed categorically that the strategies schools use to boost scores on standardised tests do not produce cognitive gains.